datacarpentry/datacarpentry.github.io/pages/guidelines_instructor_notes.md

 Below are some suggestions for productively contributing to instructor notes for lessons you’ve taught.
 Feel free to deviate from these guidelines as appropriate.

 **Do:**
+- ***Introduce motivation.*** Communicate why we are teaching these skills and perspectives.
+Why are they important?
 - ***List learning objectives.*** Make these concrete and competency-based.
 What should your learners be able to do by the end of the lesson?
 Agreeing on learning objectives is important for keeping the workshop experience broadly consistent across instructors.
+Learning objectives can also include desired changes in perspective or attitudes (e.g. appreciate the importance of reproducibility).
 - ***Describe the data.*** If the lesson uses a specific dataset, briefly describe the data structure and provide link to source.
 - ***Provide a narrative.*** Which modules are important to cover and why?
 What are the main points being communicated by each module?
 Which can be skipped or glossed over, and under what circumstances?
 - ***Provide alternatives.*** Give an example of an alternative way of approaching the material to help instructors see how to tweak the materials to fit their audience.